dhalbert/cookiecutter-playground-bundle/README.md

 against lists of frozen packages for various CircuitPython boards, I haven't seen it.
-The docs for [circup](https://github.com/adafruit/circup) say it can update your installed libraries, but I found no mention of a feature to detect which libraries needed to satisfy imports dependencies on a given board.
-I'm guessing people handle that problem by running the code and watching for import errors.
+The docs for [circup](https://github.com/adafruit/circup) say it can update your installed libraries, but I found no mention of a feature to detect if you are missing libraries that need to be installed.
+I'm guessing people usually handle that problem by running the code and watching for import errors.

-I don't know how or if BundleFly handles the problem of autodetecting missing library imports.
-But, for creating Playground guide project bundles, it seems like the straightforward approach would be to require a manifest file listing the libraries to include in the bundle.
+I don't know how or if BundleFly decides which libraries to include in project bundles.
+But, for creating Playground guide project bundles, it seems like a practical approach would be to require a manifest file listing the libraries to include in the bundle.

 #### Example 2: Lemon Mechanical Keypad